 “Lieutenant Dan” of Old Patriot Militaria is a Native of ST Tammany Parish, who lived in Mandeville prior to his military service and now resides in Pear River.

 The Greater New Orleans Militaria Show is partnering with a number of local and national entities to enhance the visitor experience.
+As plans come together we will update the website with further information.

 The promoters, dealers and partners of the Greater New Orleans Militaria Show understand that education is the key to not only our event’s success, but also to the success of the militaria collecting community as a whole.
 It is understood on many educational levels that the more senses we utilize during the learning process, the more likely we are to absorb and maintain the knowledge being presented.
 Utilizing as many senses as possible in the learning process can, in turn, wake up a greater desire to learn even more.
 Printed words, spoken words and images in books, while extremely important, can only excite so many senses.
 They, while very important, do not utilize a full range of emotions and senses.